-Heather is an Ayrshire cow, an old Scottish breed renowned for their gentle and quiet behaviour.
+Daphne is renowned for her gentleness and quiet behaviour.
 This kind of temperament is essential when we have so many young people and inexperienced handlers attending the Farm.

 Our cow is milked twice a day, at 10am and 4pm.
-Everyone is welcome to have a go!
+Everyone is welcome to watch and give her a brush!
 The milk is usually fed to the calves, and any orphan lambs or kids we have at the time.

-The Farm currently has seven horses all of which are super quiet and very friendly.
-They are used for the Young Farmer’s Program on the weekends, Rideability during the week and for pony rides.
+The Farm currently has eight horses.
+They are used for the Young Farmer’s Program on the weekends, Riding for the Disabled during the week and for pony rides.

-Currently we have Charlie Benson, a Clydesdale cross gelding; Brandy, a pony mare; Joe, a skewbald Shetland pony; Zac, a Waler cross thoroughbred gelding; Ted, a Quarter Horse X Warmblood; Tyson, an Australian riding Pony; and Harry, a Welsh Mountain Pony.
+Currently we have Charlie Benson, a Clydesdale cross gelding; Brandy, a pony mare; Jim, a friendly Thoroughbred; Aussie, a Australian Stock Horse; Ollie, a dark Arab X; Tyson, an Australian riding Pony; Cody, a Percheron X Quarter Horse and Harry, a Welsh Mountain Pony.

 The Collingwood Children's Farm currently has Berkshire pigs, a breed no longer kept by commercial piggeries.
 The Berkshire is black with white points (tail, feet and nose/face).

-Currently we have three Berkshire pigs; our boar Typhoon, and Greta the sow.
-We also have two young pigs (gilts), Maybelle and Myrtle, who will be our future breeding sows.
-Our sows are bred throughout the year, taking turns to spend time with Typhoon, which means there is no particular season for piglets to be born.
+Currently we have three Berkshire pigs; our boar Jacob, and two sows Maybelle and Myrtle.
+Our sows are bred throughout the year, taking turns to spend time with Jacob, which means there is no particular season for piglets to be born.

 The Berkshire was introduced to the Farm as part of the Federation Rare Breeds Display Project, as they were popular at the time of Federation, but are now rare.